IAM Roles for Service Accounts configuration

 Create an OIDC provider and make its discovery document publicly accessible

 You must use a single OIDC provider per EKS Anywhere cluster, which is the best practice to prevent a token from one cluster being used with another cluster.
-These steps describe the process of using a public S3 bucket
+These steps describe the process of using a S3 bucket to host the OIDC discovery.json

 and keys.json